 What is a Christmas Market?
-Christmas markets are street markets during the weeks if Advent.
+Christmas markets are street markets during the weeks of Advent.
 These kind of markets are really typical for Germany, but also Austria, South Tyrol (Northern Italy) and some eastern regions in France.
-The history goes back to Late Middle Ages of German-Speaking parts in Europe.
+The history goes back to the Late Middle Ages of German-Speaking parts in Europe.
 Christmas markets have a lot of different stalls which sell all kinds of things, also typical Christmas dishes as German gingerbread (“Lebkuchen”), candied almonds, a variety of sausages (“Bratwurst”) and hot mulled wine (“Glühwein”).

 Alexanderplatz is the most famous square in Berlin with its TV tower and named after the Russian Tsar Alexander I. No wonder that it also hosts three different Christmas markets around the area.
 The one directly on the actual square is full of different booths (more than 100) – and our favourite food (which you can find on basically every Christmas market) are German sausages, French crêpes and sugared almonds.

 Right next to the World Time Clock is a Christmas pyramid designed with over 5,000 lights.
 Not only is it Europe’s biggest one but actually is also accessible to enjoy your hot mulled wine (“Glühwein”) inside.
 But also the small fireplaces around the pyramid offer a bit of warmth in Germany’s cold winters.
 But the highlight is the snow which falls down from the pyramid every full hour.
 And this snow will fall no matter if it’s cold enough or not (the snow is foam).

 Besides the pyramid is traditionally a big children’s carousel located.
 In the stalls around are even more Christmas themed articles – a lot of them handcrafted.